Weed in Naha: Laws, Availability, and Risks

 - Public perception of cannabis

-Is Weed Legal in Naha?
+Is Weed Legal?

 No, weed is completely illegal in Naha and all of Japan.
 The Cannabis Control Act of 1948 strictly prohibits: